 Kaimu Beach (Big Island)

-Kaimu Beach isn’t too far from the Kilauea volcano.
+Kaimu Beach isn’t too far from Kilauea volcano.
 That volcano buried the original white sand beaches here back in 1990.
 Therefore, Kaimu Beach is a new black sand beach on the Big Island of Hawaii.

 Pohoiki Beach (Big Island)